StrannikAD/CFA-LetsGetGit/README.md

-## CFA Education Hackathon Submission Skill Exchange
+## CFA Education Hackathon Submission - _Skill Exchange_

 ### Brief

 * How to accommodate both students who are struggling and excelling in a classroom.

 ### Solution
 To solve the above objective, we identified the need to think of the issue from a different perspective.

 This approach is perfectly summarised in our slogan:

-*Everybody has something to offer.
-Everybody has something to gain.*
+>*Everybody has something to offer.*
+>*Everybody has something to gain.*

-Students who excel in technical skills, may need to boost their soft skills, and vice versa.
-Our solution was to create an online platform where students are able to take a comprehensive skills quiz to identify any knowledge gaps.
+Students who excel in technical skills may need to boost their soft skills, and vice versa.

+Our solution was to create an online platform, Skill Exchange, where students are able to take a comprehensive skills quiz to identify any knowledge gaps.
 Subsequently the result of the quiz pairs them with other students according to both of their learning needs.

 ### Installation
 Rails version 5.0.2